-When the DSL is absent, the deputies -Natalie Jones, Hannah Crisp or Paula Freckleton will act as cover.
+When the DSL is absent, the deputies - Natalie Jones or Paula Freckleton will act as cover.

-If the DSL and deputies are not available, Sharon Kayle, Headteacher at Amberley Primary School will act as cover.
+If the DSL and deputies are not available, a DSL from within the Little Way Partnership will act as cover.

 It is the role and responsibility of the DSL to;